This post covers the top 15 things to do in Amsterdam in November.

 - Noordermarkt - flea market | 400 years old and open Monday & Saturday year-round

 - Biologische versmarkt - farmer's market | Saturday and Monday

 TIP: When at the farmer's market, take advantage of trying some of the cheeses of the Netherlands.

 If you want to learn more about the regional cuisine, look into taking a free food tour.
 Even samples are free!

-9) Go to a "Coffee Shop"
+15. Go to a "Coffee Shop"